 The 2 hours in the recipe is important, even at 1 ½ hours the meat is still not tender enough, it's been tested that many times.

 I think what makes this the best beef stroganoff ever is the sour cream sauce.

-It’s mixed together with tomato paste and the savory beef broth.
+It's mixed together with tomato paste and the savory beef broth.
 Decadent.
-This is the ultimate fall dinner and I can’t wait to make this on repeat as the weather continues to get cooler.
+After you add your sauce in, you'll want to let it come to a low boil bubble for 5 minutes to take cook out and take away flour tastes.
+During this time the sauce get's nice and thick!
+This is the ultimate fall dinner and I can't wait to make this on repeat as the weather continues to get cooler.

 Check out all that creamy beef stroganoff sauce.

 Ingredients For Beef Stroganoff

 Here's a quick rundown of what ingredients you will need to make this beef stroganoff and any explanations you may need for each ingredient.
 As always, the full list of ingredients, amounts and directions are located in the recipe card near the bottom of this post.

 - stew meat - you can buy pre cut up stew meat, or if there is a great sale on chuck roast, buy one of those and cut it up (make sure to cut off all the fat)